Skip to content

 Plogging

-Plogging is a Outdoor sportwhere you go jogging equipped with gloves and a bin bag and collect garbage from the environment.
-This trend sport developed in Sweden in 2016.
+Plogging is a Outdoor sport, in which you go jogging equipped with gloves and a garbage bag, collecting trash from the environment.
+This trend sport has developed in 2016 in Sweden.

 Sustainability technical terms with R